uj-ydv/Homelab/README.md

 Since I'm operating a single-node cluster for my homelab, I am utilizing local storage for my storage needs.
 This approach simplifies my setup, as I don't require the complexities of a multi-node distributed storage solution.
 For now, local storage remains the most practical and performant solution, considering the scale and nature of my homelab environment.
 However, I would continue to evaluate other storage solutions as my Kubernetes setup evolves.

 ### Secrets Management
 I'm currently using .env files for variables and secret.
-Plan on integrating Infiscal for secrets.
+Plan on integrating Secret management solution.

 ### **Ingress Controller**
 Traefik